vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 lines.
 The full rebuild and all 20 CTest targets pass, including raw/resolved source fields and truncated command handling.

+### Preserve the full internal clock in physical timing

+Remove four 16-bit narrowings from shared tempo and modulation calculations.
+Timebase already supports a 32-bit internal PPQN independently of the requested MIDI division; physical timing must use that full value.
+The new regression fails before the fix and verifies tick duration, forward/reverse duration conversion across tempo changes, and modulation rates/delays at divisions of 100, 65,536, 131,072, and 2^30 with a separate MIDI division of 48.
+Source-layout fields that actually encode 16-bit divisions remain unchanged.

+The full build and all 20 CTest targets pass.
+The existing 312,320 timing and sampled-pitch queries remain byte-identical for divisions through 65,535, with the changed PerformanceModel compiled under AddressSanitizer and UBSan.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,